Every week I write a newsletter that eventually gets posted on this website. Sign-up on our home page so that you don’t have to wait for the alpha.

 — Donald J. Trump (@realDonaldTrump) August 20, 2019

-Imagine what it is going to be like when other people in the USA start asking if we should buy Canada or perhaps let a place like San Francisco repurchase its stock and de-list itself from the USA’s political exchange.
+Imagine what it is going to be like when other people in the USA start asking if we should buy Canada or perhaps let a place like San Francisco de-list itself from the USA’s political exchange.

 And then there was the Business Roundtable’s decision to reverse decades of policy and declare that corporate America officially cares about workers and communities and wants to treat them like more than just human strip mines that can be exploited for shareholder profit.